 - The Needs of Others: Human Rights, International Organizations, and Intervention in Rwanda, 1994

 - The Threshold of Democracy: Athens in 403 B.C.

 - The Trial of Anne Hutchinson: Liberty, Law, and Intolerance in Puritan New England

 - The Trial of Galileo: Aristotelianism, the "New Cosmology," and the Catholic Church, 1616-33

-In addition, we have five titles available for adoption through the Reacting Consortium Press, an imprint of University of North Carolina Press.
+In addition, we have six titles available for adoption through the Reacting Consortium Press, an imprint of University of North Carolina Press: